-- construction material recycling, watchmen wages, all of the builder's insurance (except builder's risk), temporary walkways, fences, roads and other similar expenses. - c.
+- watchmen wages, all of the builder's insurance (except builder's risk), temporary walkways, fences, roads and other similar expenses. - c.
 Contractor overhead: Minnesota Housing allows a contractor an overhead allowance based on a percentage of the net construction cost.
 Preconstruction services and cost estimating must be considered contractor overhead.
 The permitted maximum allowance is 2 percent. - d.
 It is possible to exceed expenses in one area if other areas are not at their maximum.
-Minnesota Housing will allow the collective balance of contractor profit, general requirements, and Contractor overhead to equal 14 percent. - e.
-Developer as contractor: When the developer and the contractor are the same entity, in addition to the fee limits stated above, the combined sum of developer fee, contractor profit, contractor overhead and general requirements may not exceed 20 percent of the total development costs, less the developer fee. - f.
+Minnesota Housing will allow the collective balance of contractor profit, general requirements, and contractor overhead to equal 14 percent. - e.
+When there is an identity of interest between the owner/ developer/ borrower (Owner) and contractor, the contractor must complete and submit Qualification of General Contractor

+With Identity of Interest for each project.
+An identity of interest exists between the Owner and the contractor when: - i.
+There is any financial interest of the Owner in the contractor or any financial interest of the contractor in the Owner. - ii.
+Any officer, director, or stockholder or partner of the Owner is also an officer, director or stockholder or partner of the contractor. - iii.
+Any officer, director, stockholder, or partner of the Owner has any financial interest in the contractor; or any officer, director, stockholder, or partner of the contractor has any financial interest in the Owner. - iv.
+The contractor advances any funds to the Owner. - v.
+The contractor takes stock or any interest in the Owner entity as consideration of payment. - vi.
+Any relationship (e.g. family) existing that would give the Owner or contractor control or influence over the price of the contract or the price paid to the subcontractor, material supplier or lessor of equipment. - f.
+When the owner and the contractor have an identity of interest, in addition to the fee limits stated above, the combined sum of developer fee, contractor profit, contractor overhead and general requirements may not exceed 20 percent of the total development costs, less the developer fee. - g.
 Extra expenses due to unique weather conditions such as winter heat, frost stripping, construction dehumidification or de-watering may be in addition to the profit, general conditions and overhead, if approved by Minnesota Housing. - 3.
 If contractor selection is through competitive bidding: - a.
 Bidding may be open to all or restricted to a few contractors: 3-5 is recommended. - b.
 Minnesota Housing prefers soliciting competitive bids from a selected list of contractors who are judged to be qualified for a specific job. - 4.
 Regardless of what contractor selection method is used, contractor compensation must be in the form of a fixed price (stipulated sum).
 Refer to the Owner-Contractor Agreement section for information regarding acceptable forms of agreements. - 5.
-If the project is federally funded: - a.
+If the project is federally funded:

+- a.
 Davis Bacon and Related Acts (DBRA) may be triggered with federally funded projects.
 Please confirm with the owner, and/or the owner's architect if the project has triggered DBRA requirements.
 If the project has triggered DBRA, please confirm that the required DBRA documents are included in the bid package before it is released for bidding. - b.
 Section 3 and Minority Business Enterprise and Women Business Enterprise (MBE/WBE) compliance is required for federally funded projects.
 The Section 3 Guide and all attachments must be included in the bid package.